 Problem Procedure No display Press hotkeys Fn + F5 to change the display priority, to make sure it is not set for an external monitor.
+Markings appear on the LCD screen.
+They might have come from contact with the keyboard, Touch Pad.
+Try wiping the LCD screen gently with a clean dry cloth.
+If markings remain, use LCD screen cleaner.
+Be sure to let the LCD screen dry before closing it.
 Problems above remain unresolved or other problems occur Refer to your software's documentation to determine if the software is causing the difficulty.
 Run the diagnostic test.
 Contact your dealer if the problems continue.